-Step Procedure I 4 Release the crankshaft, see chapt.
+Step Procedure 9 Remove torque multiplier and torque wrench.
+10 Release the crankshaft, see Maintenance Line chapt.
 12-20-00 section: 6).
+11 Install the propeller according to the manufacturers instruction.

 3) Examination after engine failure

 In order to find possible causes of the failure, it is important to pass on all available data.
 Observations on the aircraft and the engine suspension can also be of help.
 It is important to pay particular attention to any of the following engine phenomena to facilitate troubleshooting.